The key aims of physical education and sports provision at New Marske Primary School are to:

 - More staff can be used to ensure your children work in smaller groups

 - More opportunities can be provided to assess pupils with their skills, placing them into appropriate differentiated groups when needed.

 Funding from the PE and Sports Premium has been used to allow New Marske Primary School to enter into a service level agreement with the Cleveland Sports Partnership, a cluster of local primary and secondary schools, to allow our pupils to take part in a range of intra school (within our school) and inter school (competing against other schools) activities.
 This provides our pupils with the opportunity to develop competitive skills within our school environment, as well as competing against pupils from other schools.
 The work with the partnership allows our school to meet one of its key aims of increasing participation in competitive sport.
-Since September 2015 pupils at New Marske Primary School have competed in over 15 competitions with schools within our cluster or sporting partnership involving over 220 of our pupils.
+Over the course of a years, there are around 15 competitions for pupils in different classes to compete in through our sports partnership involving over 220 of our pupils.

 The partnership also provides a range of specialist coaches and teachers to introduce pupils to a range of different sports including judo, dance and gymnastic.